neerajrush/AI-ML-DNN-CNN-Samples/README.md

 # AI-ML-DNN-CNN-Samples

 AI:

   K-Nearest-Neighbors (KNN):

     A supervised classifier.
-One of the simplest and powerful algorith for classification.
+One of the simplest and powerful algorithm for classification.

 ML: